PCCN Quiz -12

 Oops!
 Revisit the management of cardiogenic shock.

-L. A nurse overhears a colleague mocking a patient’s appearance.
+BP.
+A nurse overhears a colleague mocking a patient’s appearance.
 What is the most appropriate action?

 Oops!
 Revisit principles of professional conduct.